gautamgitspace/Just-JS/README.md

 #JS
-Practice code in JavaScript (where objects are made up and types don't matter).
-Code samples from the [Udemy course](https://www.udemy.com/understand-javascript/learn/v4/overview)
+Some code in JavaScript (where objects are made up and types don't matter).
+Contains practice code samples and problems from the [Udemy course](https://www.udemy.com/understand-javascript/learn/v4/overview).